 The Dependency Division of the County Counsel is headquartered at the Edmund D. Edelman Children's Court in Monterey Park.
 However, some attorneys are located in the dependency court in Lancaster, and others are out-stationed in the Department of Children and Family Services (DCFS) regional offices spread throughout the county.
 By size, the Dependency Division is the largest County Counsel Division consisting of 100 attorneys and 43 support staff, although that number fluctuated due to military, medical, and maternity leaves.
-An average of 62 attorneys staffed the trial courts.
+An average of 60 attorneys staffed the trial courts.

 The Division's primary mission is the litigation of dependency trials and appeals.
 Dependency cases involve allegations of child abuse and neglect, and the County Counsel represents DCFS.
 DCFS is the agency charged with initiating petitions under Welfare and Institutions Code section 300 requesting the juvenile court to intervene in the lives of children who are alleged to be victims of child abuse.
-As of December 2010, there were approximately 13,335 cases and 18,966 hearings system wide.
-The Division also handles close to 500 appellate matters each year.
-In 2010, the Division filed or handled over 414 appellate briefs.
+As of December 2011, there were approximately 13,627 cases and 19,378 hearings system wide.
+In 2011, the Division filed or handled over 451 appellate briefs.
 The Division is second only to the State Attorney General in the number of briefs filed in the Second District Court of Appeal.